 Who should consider telematics?

-Black box car insurance is for anyone who wants to pay for their insurance based on their individual performance as a driver.
+Black box car insurance is for anyone who has passed their driving test and wants to pay for insurance based on their individual performance as a driver.
 That said, there are some specific groups who will particularly benefit from telematics insurance:

 - Young drivers (under 25)